Peter-L-SVK/bio_craft_foods/README.md

 - **Route Handlers:**
 Updated handlers for customers, orders, and products:
-customers.rs, orders.rs, and products.rs now use AppError for error handling.
+&nbsp;&nbsp;&nbsp;&nbsp;customers.rs, orders.rs, and products.rs now use AppError for error handling.
-Utility functions like json_response and content_range_header are used for consistent responses.
+&nbsp;&nbsp;&nbsp;&nbsp;Utility functions like json_response and content_range_header are used for consistent responses.
-Added date validation for orders using validate_date.
+&nbsp;&nbsp;&nbsp;&nbsp;Added date validation for orders using validate_date.

 - **Code Cleanup:**
 Ensured all handlers and routes are consistent and well-organized.